Steelcase Walkstation Treadmill Desk Review

 All in, a Sit-to-Walkstation with all the options will run you close to $5,000.
 At a combined weight of 225 lbs. you’ll be very relieved to know that free shipping is included if you have a loading dock.
 For inside delivery expect to shell out a few hundred bucks.

-A lifetime warranty on the frame is pretty typical for a treadmill desk manufacturer and Steelcase’s warranty is no exception.
+A lifetime limited warranty on the frame is pretty typical for a treadmill desk manufacturer and Steelcase’s warranty is no exception.
 Steelcase offers a 3 year warranty on “parts and wear items” and a skimpier 1 year warranty on treadmill service labor.
 More generously, the lifting column, electronics and urethane profile of the desk carries a 5 year warranty, with 12 years for all the other desk parts.